austinmama/vsrx/access-gateway-appliances.md

 {:tip: .tip}
 {:download: .download}

-# View all Gateway Appliances
+# Viewing All Gateway Appliances

 The Gateway Appliances screen in the Customer Portal is where you can display and access all Network Gateway Appliances, including the IBM Cloud Juniper vSRX.